 Support is available

-If you or someone you know is experiencing domestic abuse, help is available every day:
+Help is available every day.
+If you or someone you know is experiencing domestic abuse, contact Somerset Domestic Abuse Service by:

-For those who are deaf, hard of hearing or speech-impaired, you can register with emergencySMS.net or use 999 BSL for British Sign Language support.
+- For those who are deaf, hard of hearing, or speech-impaired, register with emergencySMS.net to text 999 in an emergency.
+If you use British Sign Language (BSL), you can dial 999 BSL for BSL support.